Skip to content

 Schleswig-Holstein

-The “longest Advent calendar in the world”: The Eiderkanal packing house in the historic port of Tönning during Advent
+The “longest Advent calendar in the world”: The Eider Canal Packhouse in the historic harbor of Tönning during Advent

 Thuringia

-Christmas Market at Wartburg Castle
+Christmas Market at the Wartburg

 This article is a machine translation of the original German version of TRAVELBOOK and has been reviewed for accuracy and quality by a native speaker.
 For feedback, please contact us at info@travelbook.de.